playframework/playframework/documentation/manual/working/scalaGuide/main/http/ScalaRouting.md

 ## Custom routing

-Play provides a DSL for defining embedded routers called the *String Interpolating Routing DSL*, or sird for short.
+Play provides a DSL for defining embedded routers called the *String Interpolating Routing DSL*, or SIRD for short.
 This DSL has many uses, including embedding a light weight Play server, providing custom or more advanced routing capabilities to a regular Play application, and mocking REST services for testing.

 See [[String Interpolating Routing DSL|ScalaSirdRouter]]